ersilia-os/outreachy-contributions/README.md

-# TDC - hERG blockers Prediction
+# TDC - Toxicity Prediction Tasks (hERG blockers and AMES)
-This project focuses on predicting whether an epitope binds to the TCR or not, given a epitope and a T-cell receptor using machine learning techniques.
+Project 1.
+The overall task focuses on predicting the toxicity of drug molecules towards human organisms.
+Specifically, I will be focusing on hERG blockers which is to predict whether a drug blocks the human ether-à-go-go related gene (hERG).
+Project 2.
+This project is also under toxicity prediction task and its overall goal is on predicting whether a drug SMILES string is mutagenic or not.

 ## Download a Dataset of Interest
-The dataset is downloaded from the [herG blockers](https://tdcommons.ai/single_pred_tasks/tox/), and it contains information about drugs.
+Both datasets are downloaded from the [Toxicity Prediction](https://tdcommons.ai/single_pred_tasks/tox/), and they contains information about drugs.
 This information is represented by a SMILES string and a drug ID.
-It also contain a label `Y` which is either blocking (1) or not blocking (0).
+They also contain a label `Y` For hERG: The label Y is either blocking (1) or not blocking (0).
-The dataset includes 648 drugs, aiding in the assessment of cardiotoxicity risks and the goal of the project is to make a binary classification as to whether a drug blocks the human ether-à-go-go related gene (hERG).
+For AMES: The label Y is either mutagens (1) or non mutagens (0).

 ### Setup Instructions
 #### Prerequisites